-There are a variety of definitions of spam, ranging all the way from unsolicited bulk email to individual emails that arrived in a questionable fashion.
-Companies that are less than professional with your email address might sell them to a list service, of which there are many.
-Or a lone emailer might be abusing one of the free email accounts that are offered by Gmail, Yahoo, Outlook, Hotmail, etc.
+There are a variety of definitions of spam, ranging all the way from unsolicited bulk emails to individual emails that arrived questionably.
+Companies that are less than professional with your email address might sell them to a listing service, of which there are many.
+Or, a-lone emailer might be abusing one of the free email accounts that are offered by Gmail, Yahoo, Outlook, Hotmail, etc.

 How spam is detected in Zendesk Support

 Zendesk Support uses one of the most respected spam filter services in the world, known as Cloudmark.
 While we have no direct insight into their algorithms, which keeps their process safe and secure, we are given some information in the form of encoded "fingerprints" which we can then use to examine the nature of the suspension.

 You, as a Zendesk Support customer, can participate in the process also just by recovering an email from your suspended queue.
 Doing this sends a coded message back to Cloudmark letting them know that you believe the email to be legitimate.
 Depending on the cause for the spam rating this can resolve the issue for you over time, often just after a few recoveries.
 This allows for better results through dynamic analysis.

 A sudden increase in suspended tickets for being detected as spam can cause you to feel that something has changed on Zendesk Support's side.
 While Cloudmark is a self-correcting mechanism its ratings can also change quickly to account for several factors that might be beyond your control.